Your Horse Has Laminitis. Do You Need to Put Her Down?

 The usual culprits in cases of laminitis are too much grain or alfalfa in the horse's diet.
 Laminitis can also be caused by Cushing's Disease and by endotoxins in the environment.

 The short answer is no, you don’t need to put your horse down.
-Horses can recover from laminitis, depending on its severity.

-Founder is a painful inflammation condition that affects horses' hooves.
+Laminitis is a painful inflammation condition that affects horses' hooves.
 The tissues (laminae) that bond the hoof wall to coffin bone become inflamed.
 It is similar to gout in humans, where the joints of the toes (usually the big toe) become enlarged, inflamed, and very painful.
+When the condition is chronic, it is called founder.
+The hoof bone actually sinks inside the hoof capsule.

 Signs of Laminitis